- This event has passed.

 December 12, 2021 @ 10:00 am - 11:30 am PST$10 – $15

 Join us to celebrate our fellowship in love and spirit with whirling dance (Sema), meditation, music, prayers, and poetry.
-Sheb-i Arus commemorates the death and thereby union between the Persian mystical poet Rumi and the universe.
+Sheb-i Arus commemorates the death and thereby union between the Persian mystical poet Khodavandeghtar Jalaludin Mohammad Balkhi (Rumi) and the universe.

-Our ceremony will be shared multi-nationally online with Master Seyed Salman, Master Farima Berenji, and with live music by Dr. Lloyd Miller and other musicians.
+Our ceremony will be shared multi-nationally online with Master Seyed Salman Hosseini, Master Farima Berenji, and with live music by Dr. Lloyd Miller, Nariman Assadi, and Evan Phillips.

 We will whirl and journey together to celebrate love, unity, and allow the light to enter our soul.
 Open your heart!
 Listen!
 Turn, dance, and move in anyway that makes you feel alive!